Sales Enablement Definition for 2026: Boost Revenue

 Analytics and optimization

-The analytics pillar should connect activity to outcomes.
-Not just “asset viewed” or “training completed,” but what happened in the territory after those actions.
+Field enablement without measurement turns into folklore.
+Managers coach from gut feel, reps argue about territory fairness, and leadership gets stories instead of evidence.
+The analytics pillar should connect activity to outcomes—not just asset views or training completions—but what happened in the territory after those actions.
 Did route changes improve visit quality?
 Did mobile coaching reduce missed steps?
 Did better sequencing lead to more productive meetings?

 Measuring What Matters Most for Enablement ROI

-Too many teams still report vanity metrics because they're easy to collect.
+If you can’t prove impact, your enablement budget is on borrowed time.
+Too many teams still report vanity metrics because they’re easy to collect.
 Content views.
 Course completions.
 Portal logins.
-Those metrics may tell you something about activity, but they don't tell a VP of Sales whether the program helped the team close business.
+Those metrics may tell you something about activity, but they don’t tell a VP of Sales whether the program helped the team close business.

 The numbers that matter are the ones tied to deal movement and rep productivity.